petervaro/stackoverflow_c_chat/rules.md

 2. No trolling!
 (And no feeding!)

     >   What is trolling?
-An endless and purposeless debate which is being instigated again and again by the same debater.
+An endless and purposeless debate which is being instigated again and again by the same debater, the troll.

 3. C stands for...